The Moscoviad: Plot summary

 Although the novel has one clearly defined plot of action, the narrative is sometimes interrupted by the hero's reminiscences as well as by his appeals to the fictitious Ukrainian king Olelko the Second.
 Other non-linear elements include alternative outcomes (endings) and multiple references to famous historical and cultural figures who do not appear directly in the novel.

-A condensed plot of action follows.

-The Ukrainian poet Otto von F. wakes up in his Moscow dormitory room.
+Ukrainian poet Otto von F. wakes up in his Moscow dormitory room.
 He comes down to take a shower in the basement where he makes love to an unknown Malagasy girl.
 Returning from the shower to his room, he discovers his three older friends (Yura Holitsyn, Arnold Horobets and Boris Roitman) who talk him into going to a disreputable bar with them.
 At the bar (bar-na-Fonvizina), the four friends consume a large quantity of low-quality beer.
 Otto pronounces a speech that calls for Ukraine's separation from Russia, to everyone's applause.

 Soon Otto departs because he has an appointment with his colleague Kyryl at Kyryl's apartment.
 But before seeing Kyryl he has to buy presents for his friends' children at the big superstore "Dytiachyi Svit".
 On the way to the store Otto decides to visit his girlfriend Halya, a snake tamer.
 At Halya's he consumes some vodka, makes love to her, and, after getting into fight with her, narrowly escapes, leaving his cloak and audio-cassette with Mike Oldfield's music behind.

 He stops by at a cheap and dirty restaurant and narrowly escapes unhurt as it explodes.
 At "Dytiachyi Svit" he visits a man's room where he walks past a middle-aged man of Southern or possibly Roma origin whom he at first takes for a homosexual and nicknames "the baron".
 Soon afterwards he discovers that his wallet has disappeared from his backpack and realizes that only the baron could possibly steal it.
 The wallet contains some money, but, most importantly, a plane ticket to Kyiv which was very hard to obtain.
 Otto pursues the baron who has just disappeared behind one of the doors that leads to the storage rooms of "Dytiachyi Svit".
 The wild chase through a maze of basement corridors ends in a brief encounter between the two.
 The baron is victorious as Otto groans on the floor with an injured leg.
 The triumphant baron, however, falls through an open sewer hatch by oversight, thus leaving Otto alone in the basement.
 Otto realizes that the store must be closed by now and all the doors leading to the top must be locked.
 After some attempts he stumbles across a door that opens but when he steps inside he finds himself inside a tunnel of the Moscow subway.